yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

 _Laziness_

-This is a very uncommon feature.
+Laziness by default is a very uncommon language design.
 By default, Haskell evaluate something only when it is needed.
 As consequence, it provides a very elegant way to manipulate infinite structures for example.